nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Note that:
 * `datetime` is stored as a single attribute in `Event` class, but it is exposed to user as `date` and `time`, which corresponds to `d/` and `t/` flag respectively.
+* adding `datetime` to events is an optional feature.
 * `editDate` or `editTime` commands are not available.
 Only `editDateTime` is available to change the `date` and/or `time` of an `Event` object.
 * `delete(Event)` method is currently not in use, but can be used to implement delete by event name,